ermaccer/FableTLC.FreeCamera/README.md

 # FableTLC.FreeCamera

-A simple plugin that restores free camera functionality in the PC version of Fable: The Lost Chapters.
+A simple plugin that adds/restores free camera functionality in the PC version of Fable: The Lost Chapters.
+HUD can be disabled as well.

 # Installation